Michaelszeng/3D-Acrobatic-Quadrotor-Controller-drake/README.md

 ## Future work:
 - Improve the iLQR cost formulation as trajectories tend to be too aggressive and prefer straight lines
 - Tuning the Geometric SE(3) controller
+- Sidenote: one of the greatest advantages of iLQR is its iterative (and therefore, easily warm-startable) nature, thus making it fit for real-time planning with algorithms like MPC.
+We currently don't take advantage of that in this project, though implementing real-time replanning would be a worthy future goal.

 ## Installation